Bushender/1800_202530_BBY28/README.md

 ## Overview
-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+Campus Companions is a client-side JavaScript web application that helps users explore the BCIT campus and helps track assignments via your set.
+The app displays an interactable map of campus where you can click to view specific buildings and their floor plans, as well as a tab where you add, edit, or delete assignments, and a schedule tab that functions similarly.
+Users can edit their profile to change their username and display name, as well as assign a set for their account to make use of the assignment feature.

-Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.
+Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing set assignments for users.

 ---

 ## Features

-- Browse a list of curated hiking trails with images and details
-- Mark and unmark trails as favorites
-- View a personalized list of favorite hikes
+- Add, edit, and delete shared assignments with your set
+- Add to your schedule for notifications
+- Edit your profile details
+- Interact with the campus map of buildings and their floormaps
 - Responsive design for desktop and mobile

 ---